Distillation of Greenberger-Horne-Zeilinger states by combinatorial methods: Introduction

 where $P$ is the joint distribution of $X$ and $Y$. \begin{theorem} Let $\ket\psi\in\mathbb{C}^{I_1}\otimes\cdots\otimes\mathbb{C}^{I_k}$ be a unit vector and $P(i_1,\ldots,i_k)=|\psi_{i_1\ldots i_k}|^2$ the associated probability distribution, considered to be the joint distribution of random variables $A_1,\ldots,A_k$.
 Let $x_1,\ldots,x_k\ge 0$ be such that

 Then $\displaystyle\distillablerate(\ketbra{\psi}{\psi})\ge\entropy(P)-\sum_{j=1}^kx_j$. \end{theorem}

 The proof is inspired by a recently found connection between entanglement transformations and algebraic complexity theory \cite{chitambar2008tripartite,chen2010tensor,yu2014obtaining,vrana2015asymptotic}.
 It has been observed that complexity upper bounds on tensor powers of bilinear maps can be directly interpreted as achievability by asymptotic SLOCC transformations.
 In the one-shot regime, SLOCC transformations were introduced in \cite{bennett2000exact} as a relaxation of LOCC convertibility, while a characterisation in terms of tensor products of linear maps was given in \cite{dur2000three}.
 In the asymptotic regime LOCC transformations are allowed to introduce a small error, but the notion of asymptotic SLOCC convertibility requires the final state to be reached exactly for any finite number of copies, albeit only with some nonzero probability.
 For this reason, the two types of conversion rates are incomparable in the sense that any of them can be (arbitrarily) larger than the other, depending on the initial and target states.
+As a simple example, consider the family of two-qubit pure states $\ket{\psi_p}=\sqrt{p}\ket{00}+\sqrt{1-p}\ket{11}$ ($p\in(0,1)$): the optimal SLOCC rate of the transformation $\ket{\psi_p}$ to $\ket{\psi_q}$ is always $1$, whereas the optimal LOCC rate is $h(p)/h(q)$, which can take any positive value.
 Thus it is not possible to directly translate results in algebraic complexity theory into bounds on asymptotic LOCC transformations.
 Nevertheless, we will exhibit a nontrivial SLOCC protocol which can be upgraded to an (asymptotically perfect) LOCC one.